pramodpatwawork/spring-redis-integration/README.md

 ## Node setup architecute on 3 machines

-* Redis ideal recommonds 1 machine for each node in production.
+* Redis ideally recommonds 1 machine for each node in production.
-* POC considers 3 machines.
+* POC considers 6 nodes on 3 machines.
 * Cluster works only when atleast one node from each shard is functional.
 Example Master A, Slave B, Master C are working.
 ```
    Machine A     Machine B     Machine C